 Finally, the funding agency follows-up on the findings with the grantee to ensure they have been remedied.
 Failure to properly respond could result in the agency freezing existing funding.
+Some good news - the audit fee is an allowable cost.

 We occasionally receive calls from grantees who are trying to avoid being subject to audit.
-Regardless of how much funding has been drawn from NIH's Payment Management System (PMS) or DoE's Automatic Standard Applications for Payment System (ASAP) or any other government payment system, you are required to be audited based on expenditures, in accordance with generally accepted accounting principles (GAAP).
+Regardless of how much funding has been drawn from NIH's Payment Management System (PMS) or DoE's Automatic Standard Applications for Payment System (ASAP), you are required to be audited based on expenditures, in accordance with generally accepted accounting principles (GAAP).
 This includes your reimbursable, allowable costs according to the Federal Acquisition Regulations (FAR).